-- Passengers on a for-hire vessel operated by a legally licensed Louisiana guide who has a valid Charter Recreational Offshore Landing Permit in his/her possession may harvest and possess tunas, billfish, swordfish, amberjacks, snappers, groupers, hinds, cobia, wahoo and dolphin without having individual Recreational Offshore Landing Permits. - Federally permitted for-hire vessels fishing in state waters must comply with federal regulations, unless state regulations are more restrictive.
+- Passengers on a for-hire vessel operated by a legally licensed Louisiana guide who has a valid Charter Recreational Offshore Landing Permit in his/her possession may harvest and possess tunas, billfish, swordfish, amberjacks, snappers, groupers, hinds, cobia, wahoo and dolphin without having individual Recreational Offshore Landing Permits. - Federally permitted for-hire vessels fishing in state waters must comply with federal regulations, unless state regulations are more restrictive. - Passengers on charter vessels or headboats with two captains for trips longer than 24 hours may keep a two-day bag limit of reef fish, king mackerel and Spanish mackerel.
+One-day bag limits apply to all other species and trips, regardless of trip length.

-- Passengers on charter vessels or headboats with two captains for trips longer than 24 hours may keep a two-day bag limit of reef fish, king mackerel and Spanish mackerel.
-One-day bag limits apply to all other species and trips, regardless of trip length. - The captain and crew of a vessel under charter may not harvest any grouper, greater amberjack or red snapper (their possession limit is zero). - Operators of vessels with Gulf of Mexico reef fish charter vessel/ headboat permits must comply with guidelines for proper care and release of incidentally caught smalltooth sawfish and sea turtles and must have specific gear onboard to ensure proper release of such species. - When fishing for swordfish, a charter vessel may keep no more than 5 swordfish.
-All swordfish must be reported via the NOAA Fisheries HMS permit website or phone number (www.hmspermits.noaa.gov or 1-888-872-8862).
+- The captain and crew of a vessel under charter may not harvest any grouper, greater amberjack or red snapper (their possession limit is zero). - Operators of vessels with Gulf of Mexico reef fish charter vessel/headboat permits must comply with guidelines for proper care and release of incidentally caught smalltooth sawfish and sea turtles and must have specific gear onboard to ensure proper release of such species. - When fishing for swordfish, a charter vessel may keep no more than 1 swordfish per paying passenger with a maximum of up to 6 per vessel per trip, whichever is less.
+All swordfish must be reported via the NOAA Fisheries HMS permit website or phone number (www.hmspermits. noaa.gov or 1-888-872-8862).